Alexvanderwal/weekly-nerd/README.md

 # weekly-nerd

 ## Articles
-1. Hackaton - This one is for my gappies
+1. Hackathon - This one is for my gappies
 2. Good design shows humanity
-3. How technological knowledge can improve design
+3. How technological knowledge can hinder the design
 4. We created the web together, we can destroy it together
 5. The bridge between backend & frontend is a myth created by anxious and stubborn developers.
 (What's next)